ClaudioTag/Al-Wasl.Connect/README.md

 - [Brian Say](https://www.linkedin.com/in/brian-say/) - Scrum Master
 - [Claudio Tag](https://www.linkedin.com/in/claudiotagliabue) - IT Architect

-### Lebanon Relief Network - An Al-Wasl.connect extension
+## Al-Wasl.connect Lebanon Relief Network

 A traumatic event like the Beirut explosion of August, 4th is bound to have repercussions on the mental health of those directly and indirectly affected.
 UNICEF estimates that 600,000 children could be in need of psychosocial support.